Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

     training)
   - `Inference Device` - Whether to use CPU or GPU to run the model during inference
+  - `Deterministic Inference` - Weather to set action selection to deterministic, Only applies to inference from within unity (with no python process involved) and Release 19 or later.
   - `Behavior Type` - Determines whether the Agent will do training, inference, or use its Heuristic() method:
     - `Default` - the Agent will train if they connect to a python trainer,